 Don’t Ignore State Requests for Info

-Many sellers who’ve already received the California questionnaire have put it aside, assuming the state would be slow to act.
+Many Amazon sellers who’ve already received the California questionnaire have put it aside, assuming the state would be slow to act.
 That may be true, but sooner or later, it WILL act.

 And you really won’t like their next step, which is to turn you over to an auditor who will make an “estimated assessment” of the sales tax you owe.
-In fact, the auditor will just be guessing, not calculating based on data you provided.
-Those guesses are often much higher than the reality.
+In fact, the auditor will just be guessing, not calculating based on the data you provided.
+Those guesses are often much higher than reality.